exakat/php-dictionary/dictionary/zero.ini.rst

 Adding 0 to a string turns it into an integer, just like the cast operator ``(int)`` does.

-Comparisons between 0 and other falsy values, such as '' changed with PHP 8.0: it was true and became false.
+Comparisons between 0 and other falsy values, such as empty string ``''`` changed with PHP 8.0: it was true and became false.

 Division by zero emits the ``DivisionByZeroError``, as that operation is impossible.
 Multiplication is possible and always returns 0.

+0 is one of the two valid index when building a callback with an array, along with 1.

+0 is a classic magic number, although it has so many uses that it is usually look over, as generating too many false positives or scattered issues.

 .. code-block:: php